Skip to content

 • Generate a production secret (openssl rand -hex 32) and assign it to HTML2RSS_SECRET_KEY.

-• Adjust optional knobs (auto source, Sentry, worker counts) as needed and refer to the environment reference for details.
+• Adjust optional knobs such as AUTO_SOURCE_ENABLED and SENTRY_DSN as needed; refer to the environment reference for details.

 • After docker compose up -d, run docker compose logs caddy --tail 20; look for certificate obtained.